 Your child’s healthcare provider can offer more tips to help your child prevent future infections.

 A UTI is a temporary infection.
 Antibiotics treat it and your child should feel better within a couple of days after beginning their treatment.
 The infection clears up in a week.
-Complications are rare but possible with a UTI in kids because the condition is more difficult to diagnose.
+Complications are rare but possible with a UTI in kids because the condition can take longer to diagnose.
 Children may not be able to pinpoint their discomfort.
-A delay in treatment can cause complications like kidney infections.
+A delay in treatment can lead to complications like kidney infections.

-If your child has a UTI and gets it treated, they may get the infection again in the future.
+If your child has a UTI and gets treatment, they may get the infection again in the future.
 You can teach your child how to wipe after they go potty (front to back) to reduce their risk of developing the infection in the future.

 A UTI will last about a week after your child begins treatment with antibiotics.
-They may feel better sooner than a week with treatment.
+They may feel better sooner with treatment.

 Hospitalization for a UTI may be necessary if your child: